mageni/mageni/README.md

 **Mageni does not sells the open source software.
 This software is, and always will be, free and open source.**

+## Disclaimer

+Mageni did not obtain this code from reverse engineering.
+All source code is and was publicly available under <a href="https://opensource.org/licenses/alphabetical">open-source licenses</a>

 ## License
 <a href="https://github.com/mageni/mageni/blob/master/LICENSE.txt" target="_blank">GPLv2</a>